cristiancrazy/cristiancrazy/README.md

 This Project will become public available, under the MIT license, as soon as we (me and my collabotors) finish the first stable version (v1.0).

-In our release schedule, it will happens on June or July 2024.
+In our release schedule, it will happens on Early October 2024.

 ### Archived Old Projects
 - [🔭] [Mediaticon](https://mediaticon.rootlet.it) - was a free-to-use but closed-source project, commissioned